craftcms/docs/docs/4.x/project-config.md

 Project Config uses UUIDs rather than IDs to track settings that are synchronized to the database.
 Unlike volatile IDs (or even `handle`s), UUIDs remain stable for the life of a section, entry type, category group, or other record—even when updating their handles.

 You can (and should) still use handles in your templates, because there is no guarantee that referencing a resource by its ID will point to the same record in all environments!
-If you do find the need to use the ID of a system resource, you should use Craft's APIs to look it up by its handle rather than hard-coding it:
+If you do find the need to use the ID of a system resource, you should use Craft’s APIs to look it up by its handle rather than hard-coding it:

 ```twig
 {# Load the field definition via the fields API: #}